FANTASTIC FLORENCE TOURS – FREQUENTLY ASKED QUESTIONS (FAQs)

 11. Why do you come to pick us up at our hotel?

-When we have decided the details of the tour in Florence, I will ask where you are accommodated.
-I usually come to meet you at your hotel in Florence because I don’t want you out looking for me.
-However, if I see that your hotel is far from where we want to visit or that you are staying outside of the city, I may ask you to meet me directly at the tour site.
+When we have decided the details of the tour in Florence, we will ask where you are accommodated.
+The guide usually comes to meet you at your hotel in Florence because it’s simply easier.
+However, if we see that your hotel is far from what we want to visit or that you are staying outside of the city, we may ask you to meet me directly at the tour site.

 12. We are not big art and history lovers.
 Will your guided tour of Florence be too heavy and bore everyone?

 Noooo!!
-I perfectly understand that you are on holiday in Florence and you are not looking for a teaching lecture, so don’t worry at all!
-My tours are tailored around you, and my aim is to show you my city in the best way in the time that you have available, so that you go back home with the feeling that you really got in touch with Florence, her culture, her spirit and her centuries-long life.
-I am in favour of stopping for a cappuccino or a gelato to break up the tour if needed.
-Whereas if you want a specially themed visit, I will be glad to offer you an in-depth tour.
+We perfectly understand that you are on holiday in Florence and you are not looking for a teaching lecture, so don’t worry at all!
+Our tours are tailored around you, and our aim is to show you our city in the best way in the time that you have available, so that you go back home with the feeling that you really got in touch with Florence, her culture, her spirit and her centuries-long life.
+We are 100% in favor of stopping for a cappuccino or a gelato to break up the tour if needed.
+Whereas if you want a specially themed visit, we will be glad to offer you an in-depth tour.

-I usually ask for a little down payment to secure the tour.
-The rest of the amount has to be paid in cash on the same day of the tour.
-I don’t accept credit cards simply because I don’t have any POS device.
-Taking money in cash is easier for me.
-If you take multiple tours I may ask to leave a bigger deposit via PayPal.
+We usually ask for a little down payment to secure the tour.
+The rest of the amount has to be paid in cash or cars on the same day of the tour.

 14. Why do we have to pay a deposit via PayPal?
 Can we pay the total via PayPal?

-I ask for a down payment only to give more security to both parts, you and me.
+We ask for a down payment only to give more security to both parts, you and me.
 As you know, PayPal applies commissions on every transaction; they can be higher or lower depending on the country where you make the payment.
-I have decided to cover the expense of the down payments because the fee is moderated; however, if you wish to pay the total of the tour via PayPal I may ask you to add a 4% to the tour price.
+We have decided to cover the expense of the down payments because the fee is moderated; however, if you wish to pay the total of the tour via PayPal we may ask you to add a 4% to the tour price.

 15. If I need to cancel the tour, what shall I do?

-In case you need to cancel the tour, please let me know by e-mail as soon as possible.
-If you cancel within 14 days before the date of the tour, I will refund you the deposit on Paypal.
-Otherwise, if your cancellation is made less than 14 days before the date of the tour, I will keep it.
+In case you need to cancel the tour, please let us know by e-mail as soon as possible.
+If you cancel within 7 days before the date of the tour, we will refund you the deposit on Paypal or credit card.
+Otherwise, if your cancellation is made less than 7 days before the date of the tour, we will keep it.

-I am available seven days per week.
-However, always check with me about the exact date of the tour you want to book because it’s possible that some museums or churches are closed.
+We are available seven days per week.
+However, always check with us about the exact date of the tour you want to book because it’s possible that some museums or churches are closed.
 There are some museums, like Bargello, Medici Chapels or San Marco, that rotate their closing days.
 Furthermore, most state museums are closed on Monday and churches are always closed on Sunday morning due to Mass, etc.